spencerhass15/JavaScriptFrameworks2020/exercises/06-grocery-list/README.md

 1. I should be able to add a grocery item with the cost of the item to my grocery list.
 2. I should be able to delete a single item from my grocery.
+3. There should be validation.
+Both the name of the grocery item and the cost is required.
-3. I should be able to see the total cost of my groceries.
+4. I should be able to see the total cost of my groceries.
-4. I should be able to clear everything from the list by pressing a button.
+5. I should be able to clear everything from the list by pressing a button.

 ![](challenge_03.gif)